marigold-dev/mankavar/dev-notes.md

 In this system, the main bottlenecks are:
 - Synchronization.
 You need to wait for the Executor to have all the ops before it can start executing them.
 You need to wait for all the operations before ordering them.
 - Centralization.
 The system incentivizes having one big Executor.
-Even if the system is resilient to the Executor trying to pass in bad data, it is not resilient to the Executor getting DOS'd.
+Even if the system is resilient to the Executor trying to pass in bad data, it is not resilient to the Executor getting DDoSed.
 There will necessarily be a kerkuffle at this point.
 It would be better if execution was spread among multiple Executors, or if there was an incentive for other people to maintain an Executor (inflation funding to solve crypto challenges that requires having all the online state? norms of changing the executor every month?).
 - Accidents.
 Because there is a lot of stake on the Executor, it missing but a single bit in the entire execution can be extremely costly.

 # Methodology